by Empire Justice Center & NY Immigration Coalition - updated Jan. 2026 -

 Please see 2013 updates re PRUCOL status for people applying for or granted DACA status in this article.

-The Public Charge policy that the Biden Administration reinstated since March 9, 2021 is still in effect.
+As of January 22, 2026, the Public Charge policy that the Biden Administration reinstated since March 9, 2021 is still in effect.
 This repealed the regulations issued in the first Trump administration, which temporarily changed the definition of who could be denied "adjustment of status" (green card) based on likelihood to become a "public charge."
-The 1999 Guidance was reinstated, followed by publication of the 2022 Public Charge Ground of Inadmissibility Final Rule.

-Know Your Rights Fact Sheets on Pubic Charge by Protecting Immigrant Families - in Many Languages
+Pubic Charge Regulation Toolkit by Protecting Immigrant Families -

 Legal Services NYC KNOW YOUR RIGHTS: New York Immigrants are Eligible for Benefit Programs